Hurricane Helene: Florida

 Mickey's Not-So-Scary Halloween Party was canceled due to Helene, with SeaWorld Orlando and several other parks in Walt Disney World and Universal Orlando also closing or modifying their hours.
 Halloween Horror Nights was also canceled.
 The universities of Central Florida, Embry–Riddle Aeronautical, Florida, Florida A&M, Florida Atlantic, Florida Gulf Coast, Florida State, Keiser, Lynn, North Florida, South Florida, and Stetson announced closures of their campuses and suspended academic operations.
 Leon County opened up schools to be used as shelters.

 On September 24, Citrus County issued mandatory evacuations for zone A, which includes coastal areas in the communities of Crystal River and Homosassa.
 In Wakulla County, a mandatory evacuation was ordered for all residents and visitors.
 In contrast, in Hernando County, mandatory evacuations were ordered for anyone west of US 19 and all residents in coastal or low-lying areas and those living in manufactured homes.
 Two prisons in Wakulla County holding a combined 2,500 inmates were not evacuated despite the evacuation order issued to residents.
 Gulf County issued mandatory evacuations for all visitors.
 In Charlotte County and Franklin County, mandatory evacuations were issued for barrier islands, low-lying and flood-prone areas, manufactured homes, and homes that did not meet building codes.
 In Sarasota County, officials issued an evacuation order for Level A and manufactured home communities on September 25.

 Busch Gardens Tampa Bay, St. Pete–Clearwater International Airport, and Tampa International Airport were closed on September 26.
 Further north, Tallahassee International Airport was closed the same day.

+Prior to Helene's landfall, residents in Florida showed the highest level of perception of disaster likeliness at 84% believing that there would likely be a major meteorological event, according to a 2023 FEMA National Household Survey.
+Despite this, there was also a relatively low preparedness rate within the state, with only about 47% of residents saying that they believed they could stay home in case of a major meteorological event.